DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge01/README.md

 ```

 ## Reference/Disclaimer
-This challenge is derived from `Starting Out with C++: From Control Structures to Objects by Tony Gaddis`.
-Task descriptions have been paraphrased for educational purposes only.
+This challenge is derived from `Starting Out with C++: From Control Structures to Objects by Tony Gaddis` and is used for educational purposes only.
+Task descriptions are not describes in that README file, due to the license, instead it describes what the program should do.
 For full content and details, please refer to the original book.